Aksellercan/FoodOutletRESTAPI/README.md

 # FoodOutletRESTAPIDatabase

-Using XAMPP Apache and MySql modules go to the admin page and import the sql file to the database.
+Using XAMPP Apache and MySql modules go to the admin page and import the foodoutletdb.sql file to the database.

 TODO SPA Front-end and fixing authorization